 So how was it then?
 Well, how can I review Callicounis Imperial vodka without starting with the smell.
 It smelled like rubbing alcohol.
 And when I drank it, it burned like the hot sun.
 I mean, it left me gasping for air.
 It said ULTIMATE TASTE on the label.
 Ultimate pain is what it should have said.
 I can’t even tell you anything about the aftertaste.
 It was just a fleeting cloud in a storm of pain.

 Oh, and have I told you that the bottle was made of plastic?
 The whole thing was a nightmare.
 But the price was good, in fact, at 8€ for 700ml it was awesome.

-Why Callicounis Imperial vodka is not imperial at all
+Callicounis Imperial vodka is just bad

 I can’t really recommend this for anything.
 Not even for sterilizing purposes.